aliakh/demo-java-reflection/article1.md

 Hidden classes and interfaces (since Java 15) are a new implementation of runtime generated classes that are not visible to other classes either at compile-time or runtime by class loaders (for example, by the `Class::forName` method).
 The hidden class is only dynamically created by invoking the `java.lang.invoke.Lookup::defineHiddenClass` method with the _class_ file as the byte array argument.

-<sub>Hidden classes had replaced the anonymous classes that were created by the `sun.misc.Unsafe::defineAnonymousClass` method (which was deprecated in Java 15 and removed in Java 17).</sub>
+<sub>Hidden classes replaced the anonymous classes that had been created by the `sun.misc.Unsafe::defineAnonymousClass` method (which was deprecated in Java 15 and removed in Java 17).</sub>

 The `Class` class declares the method for determining hidden classes: